Did you see it?

 One of the major reasons for chronic lower back pain is emotional pain.
 Something as little as a feint of stress can trigger chronic back pain.

-What to do: Encourage your kid or yourself to exercise maintaining physical fitness levels.
+What to do right now: Encourage your kid or yourself to exercise maintaining physical fitness levels.
 This will help curb off the stress, and reduce any weight if need be.
 These regular habits, can decrease the chance of a child or adult getting lower back pain in the future.

 4. Poor Posture